 Should I Finance a Car or Pay Cash With Stimulus Money?

-The big question that many people will ask themselves as they consider replacing their old car is whether they should pay cash for their upgrade (or at least cover a big down payment) or simply finance the car and hold onto the cash for a rainy day.
+The big question that many people will ask themselves as they consider replacing their old car is whether they should pay cash for their upgrade (or at least cover a big down payment) or simply get a car loan and hold onto the cash for a rainy day.
 In an era with low interest rates on car loans, it’s not entirely clear what the right financial choice is.

 As you’re making this decision for yourself, here are the key factors to consider.